List of Hollyoaks characters introduced in 2012: Oscar Osborne

+Child actor Noah Holdsworth gained a nomination for "Best Young Performer" in the Radio Times soap awards 2024.
+The following year, Holdsworth was shortlisted for Best Young Performer at the 2025 British Soap Awards.

 Darren and Nancy bring Oscar home for Christmas 2012 and have trouble settling him when he is crying.
 Darren drops a vase near Oscar, who is sleeping.
 When Oscar does not wake, Darren and Nancy are concerned so consult the hospital who reveal that initial tests were inconclusive and further testing has revealed that Oscar is not responding to sound and is profoundly deaf.
 Oscar's deafness causes tension between Darren and his stepmother Frankie Osborne (Helen Pearson) fighting, leading to Darren walking out.
 Darren spends the day contemplating how Oscar would be affected by his deafness and begins learning sign language and buys specialist toys to support Oscar.
 Darren and Nancy think of getting cochlear implants for Oscar so he can hear but Nancy is put off by the operation.
 Despite this, Nancy eventually allows the operation to take place and in February 2014, Oscar has the operation and it is successful.
 In February 2017, Nancy's nephew Charlie Dean (Charlie Behan), who Nancy and Darren become guardians to, tells Oscar that Nancy is dying from multiple sclerosis after Charlie has been finding searches about it.
 Darren and Nancy tell Charlie and Oscar that Nancy has multiple sclerosis.
 In August 2017, Darren and Nancy renew their vows but Darren gets arrested after dealing drugs.

+Unbeknownst to the family, Frankie Osborne (Isabelle Smith) is being sexually abused by twin brother JJ Osborne (Ryan Mulvey).
+At a desperate attempt to retain Nancy to her bedroom at night, she overdoses Morgan on Antihistamine's to keep her sedated so she would not wake up to interrupt Nancy, however Morgan is discovered by Darren severely ill and choking on her vomit, an incident that was initially reported on 7 May 2024.
+Later, Nancy asks Frankie if she knows anything about the incident, to which JJ tells her it was Oscar.